kyoon55/my-tech/doc/Misc/a-tutorial-about-creating-an-AWS-basic-infrastructure,-with-VPC,-publicc,-and-private-subnets,-IGW,-NAT,-security-groups,-EC2-and-RDS-that-runs-postgresql.md

 ---
-title: a tutorial about creating an AWS basic infrastructure, with VPC, publicc, and private subnets, IGW, NAT, security groups, EC2 and RDS that runs postgresql
+title: a tutorial about creating an AWS basic infrastructure, with VPC, public, and private subnets, IGW, NAT, security groups, EC2 and RDS that runs postgresql
 layout: default
-excerpt: this page describes about a tutorial about creating an AWS basic infrastructure, with VPC, publicc, and private subnets, IGW, NAT, security groups, EC2 and RDS that runs postgresql
+excerpt: this page describes about a tutorial about creating an AWS basic infrastructure, with VPC, public, and private subnets, IGW, NAT, security groups, EC2 and RDS that runs postgresql
 parent: Misc
 date: 2023-04-16
 ---